T1i2n3a4/moms-wellbeing-club/README.md

 ## Credits

 * Code
-    * Most of the codes used troughout the project were taken from the [Code Institute Programme](https://learn.codeinstitute.net/), icluding the CI projects.
+    * Most of the codes used throughout the project were taken from the [Code Institute Programme](https://learn.codeinstitute.net/), including the CI projects.
-    * [W3Scools](https://www.w3schools.com/) and [freeCodeCamp](https://www.freecodecamp.org/) were used to solve the issues arised while developing the project.
+    * [W3Scools](https://www.w3schools.com/) and [freeCodeCamp](https://www.freecodecamp.org/) were used to solve the issues aroused while developing the project.
 * Content
     * The website's content was written by the developer.
-    * Gareth's McGir README was used as a sample for this project.
+    * Gareth's McGirr README was used as a sample for this project.
 * Media
     * All the pictures for the website were taken from [Pexels](https://www.pexels.com/).
     * [Google Maps](https://www.google.com/maps/) was used for the map on the Contact us section.
-    * [Code Institute Channel Lead Library](https://www.youtube.com/playlist?list=PL_7334VduOHvzZYlgy_0kZLcic2NINCUt) guided throughout the project developement, especially on the planning stage.
+    * [Code Institute Channel Lead Library](https://www.youtube.com/playlist?list=PL_7334VduOHvzZYlgy_0kZLcic2NINCUt) guided throughout the project development, especially on the planning stage.

 * Acknowledgements
-    * Special thanks of gratitude to my project mentor Daisy McGir for her guidance at every stage of the project,continuos support, understanding, encouragement and supply with useful information .
+    * Special thanks of gratitude to my project mentor Daisy McGirr for her guidance at every stage of the project, continuous support, understanding, encouragement and supply with useful information .
-    * Special thanks of gratitude to our cohort tutor Irene Neville for her continuos support, for informational material and for providing with all the facilities required during the project developement.
+    * Special thanks of gratitude to our cohort tutor Irene Neville for her continuous support, for informational material and for providing with all the facilities required during the project development.
     * Code Institute Team.
     * Thank you to my family for their understanding, patience, support and encouragement.